-Cupertino’s marketing geniuses should probably consider reducing the model line if they’d like to retain the company’s reputation for simplicity.
+Apple’s marketing gurus should probably consider paring down their lineup if they’d like to retain the company’s reputation for simplicity.
 Until then, though, here’s what you need to know to make your purchasing decision.

-Here are the six models of MacBook now available, counting different display sizes as distinct models.
+Here are the six models of MacBook currently available, counting different display sizes as distinct models.

 - MacBook Air 11-inch